akeesari/kubernetes/docs/gettingstarted/preface.md

 * Azure Key Vault
 * Event Hubs for Kafka
 * Redis Cache
-* Front Door and CDN
+* Azure Front Door and CDN
 * Log Analytics and Monitoring

-Each lab builds progressively toward a fully functional microservices environment—deployed entirely via code.
+Each lab builds on the previous one, gradually leading you toward a complete, production-ready microservices environment—fully provisioned through code.

-While this book emphasizes Azure and Terraform, the principles you’ll learn—modularization, automation, environment management, and cloud-native best practices—are applicable across cloud platforms and tools.
+While the focus of this book is on Azure and Terraform, the concepts—automation, modularization, repeatability, and security—are broadly applicable across any cloud platform or infrastructure stack.

-I’ve written this book not only to share technical skills, but also to help you think like an architect: how to structure your infrastructure, optimize your deployments, secure your data, and design for scale and maintainability.
+More than just code, I want this book to help you think like a systems architect.
+You’ll learn how to design infrastructure that scales, how to automate repeatable processes, how to secure cloud workloads, and how to keep operations simple and maintainable in the long run.

-Whether you're beginning your journey with cloud-native infrastructure or looking to refine your skills, I hope this book provides you with the insights, confidence, and practical experience needed to succeed.
+Whether you’re just starting out in the world of cloud-native infrastructure or looking to sharpen your existing skills, I hope this book becomes a valuable companion on your journey.

-Let’s get started on building scalable cloud infrastructure for the future.

 **— Anji Keesari**